 G726 is used to machine turning contours outside the original turning center.
 In addition, G726 offers the possibility to continuously change the position of the turning center along a straight line or a curve.

 The turning contours are programmed using separate turning cycles.

+Refer to your machine manual.
 This function is set by your machine tool builder.
+Prerequisites:

 - Y-axis machining (option 70) - Synchronizing functions (option 135)